What Is Your Dental Hygiene No Show Policy?

 Implement Your Dental Hygiene No Show Policy

 I’m sure you noticed, that the no show policy example I have given you was written more for the dental office team than for the patient.
 It is the team that needs to know what to do in this situation.
-Let’s not have the tail wagging the dog!
 The reason to have a “no show” policy is to guide the team on how to best manage the patient and the situation.
 Not to punish the patient.

 I would definitely include some kind of wording in your Financial Policy that says something like “There may be a fee charge for missed dental hygiene or dental restorative appointments”.

-I would keep it simple and not spend too much time writing about it or talking about it with your patients.
+And keep it simple and not spend too much time talking about it with your patients.
 However, take the time to discuss this with the dental office team.
 If there is conversation and focus on missed appointments, we focus on the negative.
 Rather, spend conversations on the positive side of things with your patients.

 If you do have a patient who constantly no shows,( twice in 12 months) take a different turn.
 Don’t pre-schedule that patient at all!
 Instead, call your patient with same day openings!
 This is a great way to fill an open appointment.
 And it allows you to better manage the patient with a crazy schedule too.